Can you imagine having dinosaurs at your Thanksgiving?

 Yes, the turkey on your table is a farm-raised dinosaur.

 Why is your Thanksgiving turkey a dinosaur

-- Birds and theropod dinosaurs also have hollow bones (snap open a drumstick to see).
-This makes birds lighter so that they can fly and therapod dinosaurs were probably more agile.
+- Birds and theropod dinosaurs have hollow bones (snap open a drumstick to see).
+This makes birds lighter so they can fly and made therapod dinosaurs more agile.

-The feet, neck shape and feathers also show similarities between certain theropod dinosaurs and birds.
+- The feet, neck shape and feathers also show similarities between certain theropod dinosaurs and birds.

 What would dinosaurs eat for Thanksgiving?

 Obviously, the carnivorous dinosaurs would devour the turkey.
 All of it.
 And at least three more each.
 Your oven will be working overtime.